siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1-initial-settings/_index.md

   - AlmaLinux
 weight: 1
 simple_list: true
+summary: This guide will help you with the initial settings for AlmaLinux 9.
 ---

 > This Document is actively being developed as a part of ongoing AlmaLinux learning efforts.
 Chapters will be added periodically.